 a2ru emerging creatives student summit

-ArtsEngine is accepting applications from students from each of its five supporting schools and colleges to build an interdisciplinary team of 5 students to represent the University of Michigan.
-U-M students will work with student representatives from other a2ru partner institutions during the summit.
-Applications will be reviewed by the associate deans and ArtsEngine faculty liaisons from each school/college and the selected student will be notified within one week of the deadline to allow time to make travel arrangements.
-Selected students are welcome to apply for funding through the a2ru student travel grant or a2ru scholars programs.
-U-M student representatives will have the opportunity to present to the associate deans upon return to campus.
+ArtsEngine is accepting applications from students from its five supporting schools and colleges to select 4 students (evenly split between arts-based disciplines and non-arts-based disciplines) to represent the University of Michigan at the 2023 Summit.
+U-M students will work with students from other a2ru partner institutions during the summit.
+Applicants will be notified within one week of the deadline to allow time to make travel arrangements.
+Selected students are encouraged to apply for funding through the a2ru student travel grant or a2ru scholar awards.
+U-M student representatives will have the opportunity to present to the associate deans following the summit.

 Applications are due January 11, 2023 and must include at least one letter of support from a U-M faculty member.